-If patient on oxygen support -
+If patient is on oxygen support -

 - Remedesivir 5mg/kg IV (max.
-200mg) loading dose over 30 120 minutes on day 1 followed by 2.5mg/kg (max.100mg) IV OD on days 2- 4. - Start methyl prednisolone IV 1mg 2 per kg per day.

-• Prophylactic low molecular weight heparin may be started if no contraindication at a dose of 1mg/kg s/c OD.
-In case of unavailability of remedesivir , Lopinavir/ ritonavir combination may be given along with HCQ.
+200mg) loading dose over 30 120 minutes on day 1 followed by 2.5mg/kg (max.100mg) IV OD on days 2-4. - Start methyl prednisolone IV 1mg 2 per kg per day. - Prophylactic low molecular weight heparin may be started if no contraindication at a dose of 1mg/kg s/c OD.

-Lopinavir ritonavir combination has not shown much promise as an effective treatment for Covid 19 infection.
 Favipiravir used in adults, is not yet licensed by DGCI for use in children.
 It is a teratogenic drug hence contraindicated in pregnancy.
 Favipiravir may be given in a case to case basis if deemed necessary after state medical board concurrence.